Can Humans Breathe Liquids?

 There is some… For any fluid to work for human respiration, it has to perform two functions extremely well — delivering oxygen to the lungs and removing carbon dioxide.
 Air does both excellently, as do other combinations of gases (Nitrogen is replaced with Helium when divers need to go below a certain depth).
 It’s not unreasonable to ponder if some liquids can do the same thing.
 The first experiments involving liquid breathing took place in the 1960s.
 Mice and rats were made to breathe a saline solution with a high concentration of dissolved oxygen.
 They survived for a short while, but even though the solution delivered adequate oxygen, it was ineffective at removing carbon dioxide; over time, it caused irreparable damage to the lungs.

 Some years later, scientists began experimenting with perfluorinated hydrocarbons — liquids similar to freon that (despite being harmful to the ozone layer) are able to dissolve both oxygen and carbon dioxide easily.
 The first results were much better than with the oxygenated saline solutions, and the mice were able to go back to normal gas breathing afterward.
 Over the next few decades, the formulas for breathable perfluorocarbons (PFCs) have been more refined.
 Currently, the best known liquid of this kind is called perflubron, also known by its brand name ‘LiquiVent‘.
 LiquiVent is an oily, clear liquid which is twice the density of water.
-It can carry more than twice as much oxygen per unit of volume as air can.
+It can carry more than double the oxygen (per unit of volume) as air can.
 It’s also inert, which means that it’s extremely unlikely to damage lung tissue.
 Because it has a very low boiling point, it can be cleared from the lungs easily and quickly by evaporation.

 For example, infants born prematurely can have underdeveloped lungs.
 Because perflubron can carry much more oxygen than air, it can help relieve respiratory distress until their lungs are able to function on their own.
 It has also been used for adults with acute respiratory failure, whether due to burns, trauma, disease, or the inhalation of smoke or other toxins.
 The liquid encourages the collapsed alveoli to open, which washes out contaminants, and provides better exchange of oxygen and carbon dioxide for lungs that are not yet fully functional.
 In clinical practice though, the lungs are usually not filled completely with the liquid; instead, liquid ventilation is usually used in tandem with conventional gaseous ventilation.